Johann1993/project-Johias/README.md

 Play game

 1. Start of in Git Bash terminal.
 2. Enter the repository : cd project-Johias
 3. activate venv (you can find the command above in installation part).
 4. enter pycode folder : cd pycode

 5. enter command : python main.py

-Now enjoy the game!
+Enjoy the game!

 ========================================================================================================